hsimpson270/portfolio/README.md

 ## End Result

 I am happy to say I achieved all of my initial goals.
-The site is extremely lightweight (14.8 KB in total), extremely fast (loads in 200ms), and fully accessible.
-It supports both light mode and dark mode, based on either the user's system preferences or their selected value within the site.
-It also accounts for a user's motion preferences to reduce site animations if desired.
+The site is extremely lightweight (16.1 KB in total), extremely fast (loads in 300ms), and fully accessible.

-In conclusion, I learned a lot about Astro in the process and I really enjoyed working with it.
-I got to experiment with Tailwind v4 now that it is finally out of beta.
-Plus, I learned a lot of new things I wouldn't necessarily have learned otherwise, like the security headers or Open Graph for example.
+Overall, I learned a lot about the Astro framework throughout the process and I really enjoyed working with it.
+I also learned a lot of new things I wouldn't necessarily have learned otherwise, like the HTTP headers or Open Graph for example.
 Lastly, I challenged myself to design and build the site from the ground up without using an existing template in order to work on my design skills, which I don't normally get to use in day-to-day work.

 ## Shout-Outs